Pauline Parmentier

 Pauline Parmentier ([pɔlin paʁmɑ̃tje, po-]; born 31 January 1986) is a French former tennis player.

-Her career-high WTA singles ranking is world No. 40, which she attained on 21 July 2008.
-On 30 April 2012, she peaked at world No. 89 on the WTA doubles rankings.
+Her career-high WTA singles ranking is 40, which she attained on 21 July 2008.
+On 30 April 2012, she peaked at No. 89 on the WTA doubles rankings.
 She won four singles titles on the WTA Tour, as well as ten singles and three doubles titles on the ITF Women's Circuit.
-She competed in the singles and women's doubles events at the 2008 Summer Olympics, and had been playing for France in the Fed Cup since 2010 (win–loss record: 7–14).
+She competed in the singles and women's doubles events at the 2008 Summer Olympics, and had been playing for France in the Fed Cup since 2010, with a win–loss record of 7–14.
 Parmentier retired following the 2020 French Open.

 Personal life

-Parmentier was born in the northern French town of Cucq.
-Parmentier's parents are named Dominique and Jean-Philippe and she has two older brothers named Olivier and Julien.
+Parmentier was born in the northern French town of Cucq to Dominique and Jean-Philippe.
+She has two older brothers named Olivier and Julien.
 Pauline began playing tennis at age six and trained for five years at the Mouratoglou Tennis Academy.

 Career

 2000–2003

 In 2000, Parmentier played only one tournament on the ITF Women's Circuit; she lost her main-draw opening match in both the singles and doubles events of a $10k tournament held in November in the French commune of Villenave-d'Ornon.

-In 2001, she played just three ITF tournaments (in Villenave-d'Ornon, Le Havre and Deauville – all held in November, $10k each) and only took part in their singles events; she was eliminated in the qualifying rounds of all of them.
+In 2001, she played just three ITF tournaments (in Villenave-d'Ornon, Le Havre and Deauville – all held in November, $10k each) and only took part in their singles events; she was eliminated in the qualifying rounds of all three.

 She did not play a single ITF event in 2002.

 She did not have any year-end WTA singles or doubles ranking for 2000, 2001 and 2002.

 Parmentier played 13 tournaments in the 2003 ITF Women's Circuit, appearing in their singles or doubles events or both.